Microinverters and AC Solar Panels: The Future of Solar Power?

 Microinverters are just one form of what’s known as “MLPE” – Module Level Power Electronics (I prefer to call it ‘Panel Level Optimisation’).
 You can learn more about other types of MLPE here.

 They aren’t new; they first appeared in the late 1990s, but arguably, it was a bit too early, and the technology suffered from reliability issues and high prices.
-In the last ten years, though, they have resurfaced and are starting to really take off.
+Over the last 15 years, though, they have resurfaced and have really taken off – especially in the United States.

-Around the world, there are at least 21 different brands of microinverters, but in Australia, the most common brand by far (and the only one I’d use) is Enphase.
+Around the world, there are over 20 different brands of microinverters, but in Australia, the most common brand by far (and the only one I’d use) is Enphase.

 Here’s what one looks like next to its conventional alternative, a string inverter.